jcsalomon/ATH-MGC-Comments/README.md

 Tested only on recent versions of Firefox and Chrome.

+Firefox users:
-Firefox users: Install Greasemonkey and open [ATH-MGC-Comments/ath-mgc.user.js][ath-mgc] in Firefox.
+Install Greasemonkey and open [ATH-MGC-Comments/ath-mgc.user.js][ath-mgc] in Firefox.

+Chrome users:
-Chrome users: Save [ATH-MGC-Comments/ath-mgc.user.js][ath-mgc] to disk, go to `chrome://extensions`, and drag the script onto the main body of the window.
+Save [ATH-MGC-Comments/ath-mgc.user.js][ath-mgc] to disk, go to `chrome://extensions`, and drag the script onto the main body of the window.

+Very Special Users (_i.e._, the site admins of ATH & MGC):
+If you include a link to [ATH-MGC-Comments/ath-mgc.user.js][ath-mgc] in the site header, then everyone gets to use it
+(whether they want to or no; there is that caveat).

 Usage Tips
 ----------